Lynmorphlabs/boldr-insight-engine/README.md

 | FAQ document               | Existing customer-facing answers                        |
 | CS SOP                     | Escalation rules, tone guidelines, handling process     |

-These source documents are maintained in Google Drive and synced every 5 minutes.
+These source documents are maintained in Google Drive and used as the knowledge layer for customer support, KB search, and gap resolution.

 ### External Sources